wireapp/wire-server/docs/reference/user/activation.md

 ## Activated vs. non-activated users {#RefActivationBenefits}

-Most functionality is available to all users, but non-activated users can not [connect](connection.md) to others, nor can connection requests be made to anonymous accounts from verified accounts.
+Non-activated users can not [connect](connection.md) to others, nor can connection requests be made to anonymous accounts from verified accounts.
 As a result:

 * A non-activated user cannot add other users to conversations.
 The only way to participate in a conversation is to either create a new conversation with link access or to use a link provided by another user.

 * A non-activated user cannot get auto-connected to others as a result of an address book upload.

-* A non-activated user can only ever see the public profiles of other users, i.e. no email addresses, phone numbers or other personal information.
+The only flow where it makes sense for non-activated users to exist is the [wireless flow](registration.md#RefRegistrationWireless) used for [guest rooms](https://wire.com/en/features/encrypted-guest-rooms/)

 ## API {#RefActivationApi}